Raghav Chadha: Personal life

 Chadha got engaged to actress Parineeti Chopra, on 13 May 2023 at Kapurthala House in New Delhi.
 They were married on 24 September 2023 at The Leela Palace, Udaipur, Rajasthan in a traditional Hindu wedding ceremony.
-The couple welcomed their first child, a boy, on 19 October 2025, and named their son as 'Neer'.
+The couple welcomed their first child, a boy, on 19 October 2025.

 In 2024, Chadha went to London to undergo a vitrectomy surgery.
 When asked about his long absence, his party colleague Saurabh Bhardwaj claimed that he could have lost eyesight if not for timely operation.